nadako/HaxeManual/gitbook/std-Lambda.md

 ## 10.5 Lambda

-> ##### Define: Lambda
->
+{% define "Lambda" %}
-> Lambda is a functional language concept within Haxe that allows you to apply a function to a list or [iterators](lf-iterators.md).
+Lambda is a functional language concept within Haxe that allows you to apply a function to a list or [iterators](lf-iterators.md).
 The Lambda class is a collection of functional methods in order to use functional-style programming with Haxe.
+{% enddefine %}

 It is ideally used with `using Lambda` (see [Static Extension](lf-static-extension.md)) and then acts as an extension to `Iterable` types.